I’ve always been stubborn.

 I wasn’t getting the long-term work and challenging projects that I hoped would grow my business.

-Every time I ran into a former colleague who had given up on writing and currently had a completely different job, it got a little scarier.
+Every time I ran into a former colleague who had given up on content marketing for small businesses and currently had a completely different job, it got a little scarier.

 “Writing?
 I don’t do that anymore.
 Not for work.
 You don’t make a living writing.”